TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 What's Next
 ------------
-Right now we will get email (not implement actully) with S&P500 value everyday.
+Right now we will get email (not implement actually) with S&P500 value everyday.
 <br>
 But what if I only want to get the email when the value is higher than 3000.
 <br>